Order Execution Policy

 Where our arrangements and agreements with the client (such as our terms of business and this policy) state that we will not provide best execution, it is less likely that the client will be placing reliance on us.

-We will take transactions costs into account when achieving best execution.
-For example, charges such as exchange fees or settlement and custody costs.
+We will take transaction costs into account when achieving best execution.
+For example, charges such as exchange fees or settlement and custody costs;

 In some instances this will be the primary factor to be considered.
 For instance, where the instrument is illiquid or the size of the order is large.
 In these circumstances this may mean that this factor is given precedence over price, where this will in our reasonable judgement give a better overall result for the client;